ENCODE: Encoding NetFlows for Network Anomaly Detection: Related Works

 \section{Related Works}

-In this section, we list some works that are related to the work done in this paper.
-We present some of the pre-processing techniques that have been used to process NetFlow data.

-One approach to pre-process NetFlow data is to normalise the (non-categorical) numerical feature data using the Z-score method~\cite{Larriva-Novo2020,Terzi2017,Yilmaz2019}, a method that scales the data for a numerical feature to a value between 0 and 1.
-The normalisation removes the large differences in the feature data as these could have a large impact on model prediction results.
-With the normalisation, each feature would have an equal impact on the model prediction results.
-As this method tries to give each feature an equal impact on the model prediction results, you might lose information on the network behaviour that has occurred in the flow; the normalisation is done by first finding the mean of the feature values for a given feature.
-This assumes that there is an average behaviour shared between all hosts in the network.
-This might not be true, especially when there are many different users on the network; each user would behave differently and the behaviour would occur in a particular context.
-Thus using this method, the context of the behaviour will be lost and therefore lose some behavioural information.
+There are various techniques for preprocessing NetFlow data to train ML algorithms.
+One common technique involves normalizing the numerical (non-categorical) feature data using the Z-score method~\cite{Larriva-Novo2020_efficient,Terzi2017_big_data,Yilmaz2019_expansion}.
+This method scales numerical feature values to fall within the range of 0 to 1, removing large differences in the feature data that could have a large impact on model prediction results.
+Normalization ensures that each (numerical) feature would have an equal impact on the model prediction results.
+However, one drawback of this method is that behavioral patterns present in the NetFlow data may be lost.
+The normalization is performed by first computing the mean of the feature values for a given input feature, which assumes that there is an average behavior shared between all hosts in the network.
+This assumption may not hold in networks with diverse software services, as each may exhibit distinct behaviors tied to specific contexts.
+Consequently, this method may remove important contextual information, potentially reducing the model's accuracy.

-Another approach to pre-process NetFlow data is to use different methods to rank and select features for the learning of the model~\cite{Piskozub2019,Shamshirband2019,Zoppi2021}.
-These methods reduce the number of features that are used for the learning of the model and only the features that provide the most contribution to the model prediction results are used.
+Another technique to preprocess NetFlow data is to rank and select features using various methods~\cite{Piskozub2019_malalert,Shamshirband2019_a_new_malware,Zoppi2021_unsupervised}.
+These methods focus on using features that provide a substantial contribution to the model prediction results, reducing the number of features needed to train an accurate model.
 However, these methods do not explicitly use the frequencies and context of the feature values to create an encoding for each flow.

-Besides the normalisation approach and the feature selection approach, there also exist methods that can be used to encode numerical feature values~\cite{Camacho2019,Magan-Carrion2020,Pellegrino2017}.
-These methods split the space of the numerical feature into different bins and encode each feature value based on the bin that which it belongs, ignoring their frequency and context.
+Besides normalization and feature selection, there are techniques that create an encoding for numerical feature values~\cite{Camacho2019_semi_supervised,Magan-Carrion2020towards,Pellegrino2017_learning}.
+These methods divide the range of a numerical feature into discrete bins and encode each feature value based on based on its corresponding bin.
+However, these encoding techniques ignore the frequencies of the features values and the context in which they occur.